Glasgow Film Festival: 2023

+2024

+The 20th anniversary edition was held from 28 February to 10 March, 2024.
+This year's feature submissions exceeded 400.
+The line-up featured 11 world and international premieres, including İlker Çatak’s The Teachers’ Lounge, Agnieszka Holland’s Green Border, Giacomo Abbruzzese’s Disco Boy, and the opening film was Rose Glass's Love Lies Bleeding.

 Audience Award

-In 2015 GFF introduced its only award, the Audience Award.
+In 2015, GFF introduced its only award, the Audience Award.
 Films eligible for the award are usually from first or second time directors and can be either fiction or documentary.
-The award is voted for by attendees with the winner announced at the Closing Gala of the Festival.
+The award is voted for by attendees with the winner announced at the closing gala of the festival.